Damayanti90/SSSPF-EVS/README.md

 Here, we predict drug combinations involving Dipeptidyl peptidase-4 inhibitors for treatment of Polycystic Ovarian Syndrome

-For computational convenience,drugs have been named as drug_1, drug_2, etc and proteins have been named as prot_1, prot_2, etc (original ids of drugs and proteins can be retrieved from the mapping file name drug_prot_list.txt)
+For computational convenience,drugs have been named as drug_1, drug_2, etc and proteins have been named as prot_1, prot_2, etc (original ids of drugs and proteins can be retrieved from the mapping file named drug_prot_list.txt)

 Directions for execution: